AMERICAN MASTERS: Billie Jean King

 “Almost from the first time she picked up a racquet, Billie Jean King has understood the power of sport as a major cultural force to shape society; and it was her insight to use the emotional energy borne on the playing field to fight for equality and social justice.
 Through her life she has faced triumph and adversity with equal measure, battling both on and off the court for a better world.
 To be entrusted with telling her story is both an honor and responsibility,” said Emmy-nominated filmmaker James Erskine, co-founder of New Black Films ("The Battle of the Sexes," "One Night in Turin").

-AMERICAN MASTERS "Billie Jean King" is a production of New Black Films, Media Squared Films PLC, and THIRTEEN’s AMERICAN MASTERS in association with Goldcrest Films International and WNET.
+A production of New Black Films, Media Squared Films PLC, and THIRTEEN’s AMERICAN MASTERS in association with Goldcrest Films International and WNET.
 James Erskine is director, producer, and writer.
 Victoria Gregory is producer.
 Susan Lacy is AMERICAN MASTERS series creator and executive producer.